MatthewGuile/hellopeter-cli/hellopeter_project/clean_hellopeter_cli/README.md

 ### Database Operations

-The tool automatically creates and initializes a SQLite database in your home directory at `~/.hellopeter_cli/hellopeter_reviews.db` when you use the `db` output format.
+The tool automatically creates and initializes a SQLite database named `hellopeter_reviews.db` in the directory where you run the command, if you use the `db` output format.

 To reset the database: